MichelKramer31/kickstartdataviz/README.md

 # Kickstart Dataviz Project

 ## Start the environement

+Assuming that Node.js is installed on your computer

 Install  http-server for the whole machine
 > npm install --global http-server

+Copy the wasabi-artist.json into the source/ folder.

-Go to the project repository and start the server with
+Go to the project folder and start the server with

 > npm start